lalindumalaka/lalindumalaka/README.md

 - 👯 I’m looking to collaborate on **Open Source Development Projects**

-- 🤝 I’m looking for help with **Cloud Native Devlopment Technologies**
+- 🤝 I’m looking for help with **Cloud Native Development Technologies**

 - 📫 How to reach me **lalindupalliyaguruge9@gmail.com**